Last updated on February 22nd, 2019 at 10:21 pm

 Potato Corn Chowder is creamy, thick, flavorful and easy to make in the slow cooker.
-This recipe for corn chowder features tender chunks of potato and creamy corn.
-Top it with crispy bacon for the most delicious chowder recipe!
+This hearty and delicious corn chowder features tender chunks of potato and creamy corn.
+Top it with crispy bacon for the ultimate chowder recipe!

-I love easy crock pot soup recipes!
+I love easy crock pot soup recipes that can be made with minimal effort.
 Just like my Creamy Slow Cooker Ham and Potato Soup, this corn chowder recipe is what I call “dump and go”.
 Place all the ingredients in your crock pot and go about your day.
-Dinner will be ready when you need it!
+Dinner will be ready and waiting for you when you need it!
 How amazing is that?

 How To Make Potato Corn Chowder